Mulatschak: Bidding

 Beginning with forehand, each player, in clockwise order, now announces the number of tricks they think they will win, from 0 to 5.
 Players must outbid the previous highest bid or "pass", apart from the dealer who may "hold" (by saying selber) the highest bid.
+The bidding continues around until a bid pass been passed by all other players.
+The winning bidder becomes the declarer and chooses the trump suit.

 Players may bid a Mulatschak, which is an undertaking to win every trick without an exchange of cards (see below).
-The winning bidder becomes the declarer and chooses the trump suit.
+A player can only bid Mulatschak at their first bidding opportunity.

 Exchanging

 The declarer then has the option of exchanging any number of cards from his hand with those from the talon.
-The way this is done is as follows: he places his card or cards, face down on the table and then receives the same number of cards from the dealer’s remaining stock.
-If he has discarded one card, he gets another 'on sight' (auf Sicht), i.e. face up, and may decide whether or not to exchange.
-If it is a trump and he exchanges it, he gets another card on sight and so on until a non-trump appears.
-The same procedure applies for 2 or more cards, his discarded cards forming a (face down) waste pile.
+The way this is done is as follows: the declarer places their card or cards face down on the table and then is dealt the same number of cards from the dealer’s remaining stock.

+There are two situations where additional cards are added to the exchange: if the player has discarded only one card or if the player has discarded all five cards in their hand.
+In these situations, the players receives another card 'on sight' (auf Sicht), i.e. dealt face up.
+The player may choose to exchange for this card by discarding another card from their hand and taking up the on sight card in its place.
+If the face up card is a trump and the player takes it up, they receive an additional card on sight which they may again choose to exchange for.
+This procedure repeats until a non-trump appears as the on sight card (the player may still choose whether to exchange for it, but no further on sight cards will be dealt) or until the player chooses not to exchange for the on sight card.

-The remaining players then announce whether they will "play" (mitgehen) or "stay at home" (daheimbleiben).
+After the declarer exchanges card, the remaining players then announce whether they will "play" (mitgehen) or "stay at home" (daheimbleiben).
 If they stay at home, they place their cards face down on the table and take no further part in the current deal.
-If they play, they may exchange as many cards as the dealer, as long as cards remain in the talon.
-Rearhand may not opt to stay at home, if all the others drop out.
+If they play, they may exchange cards in the same manner as described above for the declarer, as long as cards remain in the talon.

-There are 2 situations in which no-one may stay at home:
+There are four situations in which players are not permitted may stay at home: